shivashant25/Nerdio-Lab/Hands-on lab/04-create-custom-domain.md

    ![](media/6s11.png)

-1. Verify that your custom domain for NMM works by navigating to https://<your custom domain>/
+1. Verify that your custom domain for NMM works by navigating to **https://your custom domain/**.

+1. Click on the **Next** button present in the bottom-right corner of this lab guide.